 If you have a middle dance set between the first course and entrée, you can use this concept again with the father-daughter dance and/or the mother-son dance after the main course.
 If your timeline includes just one long dance set after dinner, I recommend doing a shortened version of one of the songs chosen for the special dances.
 Invite your guests to join you halfway through whichever song choice lends itself better to people coming up and meeting you on the dance floor.

 By doing this, you’ll never have to break the flow of the upbeat songs throughout the night, but it will still give everyone of all ages a chance to kickoff the celebration with an inviting slow dance.

-Photo by Averyhouse; Entertainment by The Gold Coast All Stars for Gold Coast Events; Floral & Event Design by HMR Designs; From Real Wedding: Chic Summer Wedding at a Natural History Museum in Chicago
+Photo by Averyhouse; Entertainment by The Gold Coast All Stars for Gold Coast Events; From Real Wedding: Chic Summer Wedding at a Natural History Museum in Chicago

 For those couples who are most concerned about the energy and vibe of the dance floor, I’ve found that taking all of these things into consideration helps achieve all of their party goals for this special life event surrounded by friends and family.

-Opening photo by The Day by Ira Lippke; Entertainment by The Gold Coast All Stars for Gold Coast Events; Floral & Event Design by HMR Designs.
-See the full wedding: Contemporary, Backyard White Wedding Under Clear Tent in Chicago
+Opening photo by The Day by Ira Lippke; Entertainment by The Gold Coast All Stars for Gold Coast Events; From real wedding: Contemporary, Backyard White Wedding Under Clear Tent in Chicago